-PowerHouse Data Centres, an American Real Estate Partners affiliate, has begun demolition of a former AOL headquarters in Sterling, Virginia, where it plans to build a new data centre campus.
+PowerHouse Data Centres, an American Real Estate Partners affiliate, begun the project with the demolition of a former AOL headquarters in Sterling, Virginia, where it is putting up the new PowerHouse Pacific Data Center campus.
 According to Data Centre Frontier, the corporation, in collaboration with Harrison Street, purchased the 43-acre land for $136 million in 2021.

 Also Read: Construction begins on The Ace mixed-use project, Virginia